xpzouying/notebook/python.md

 - How to create an array in python
 - Singleton: from `requests` module
+- Lazy Method for Reading Big File in Python?

 ## How to create an array in python ##